lod-io/Carina/README.md

 7. **Submit a Pull Request**: Go to the original repository and click "New Pull Request".
 Provide a clear description of your changes and why they should be merged.

 Thank you for your contributions!
-Together, we can make AI Architect even better.
+Together, we can make Carina even better.

 ## Troubleshooting 🛠️